Network Security Assessment 101: What You Need to Know

 - Network scanning using various tools

-- A review from a trusted third-party consultant
+- A review from a trusted third-party security consultants

 - Data policy review across users